The ham used to test this recipe was generously supplied by Smithfield.

 - 1 Tablespoon honey

-About halfway through the cooking process add the water to the bottom of the pan.
+Step 4: About halfway through the cooking process add 1 cup stock or water to the bottom of the pan.
 This will prevent the ham from drying out.
 Re-cover the ham with foil and place back in the oven until finished cooking.

-A few minutes before the ham is ready to come out of the oven, mix the orange juice, sugar, mustard, and honey in a small saucepot set over medium heat.
+Step 5: About 15 minutes before the ham is ready to come out of the oven, mix the juice of 1 orange, 1/2 cup brown sugar, 1 tablespoon Dijon mustard, and 1 tablespoon honey in a small saucepot set over medium heat.
 Cook until the glaze has thickened, but is still pourable, 5 to 10 minutes.